btjimerson/yba-terraform/gke-cluster/README.md

-# Yugabyte Platform GKE Configuration for Anthos Config Management
+# YugabyteDB Anywhere GKE Configuration

 ## Introduction

-This repository contains a Terraform configuration to create a GKE cluster with YugabyteDB Anywhere and registers the cluster with Anthos Config Management (ACM).
+This repository contains a Terraform configuration to create a GKE cluster with YugabyteDB Anywhere.
 By default, this configuration creates:

 * A VPC
 * A public subnet in the VPC